-The Redwood Coast Energy Authority is a local government Joint Powers Agency founded in 2003 whose members include the County of Humboldt; the Cities of Arcata, Blue Lake, Eureka, Ferndale, Fortuna, Rio Dell, and Trinidad; and the Humboldt Bay Municipal Water District.
+The Redwood Coast Energy Authority is a local government Joint Powers Agency whose members include the County of Humboldt; the Cities of Arcata, Blue Lake, Eureka, Ferndale, Fortuna, Rio Dell, and Trinidad; and the Humboldt Bay Municipal Water District.

 The purpose of the Energy Authority is to develop and implement sustainable energy initiatives that reduce energy demand, increase energy efficiency, and advance the use of clean, efficient and renewable resources available in the region for the benefit of the Member agencies and their constituents.
 To further that purpose, the Redwood Coast Energy Authority works toward the following goals:

 - To lead, coordinate and integrate regional efforts that advance secure, sustainable, clean and affordable energy resources

 - To develop a long-term sustainable energy strategy and implementation plan

 - To increase awareness of, and enhance access to, energy conservation, energy efficiency, and renewable energy opportunities available to the region